By Ed Malaker

 In the last article we talked about building our own single coil pickup, so this time, we’ll talk about making double coil guitar pickups.
 If you missed the single coil article, you can check it out here: Building Your Own Electric Guitar Pickups – Part 3.
-In Building Your Own Electric Guitar Pickups – Part 2, we went over all the tools that you will need, so you might want to have a look at that as well.
+In Building Your Own Electric Guitar Pickups – Part 2, we went over all the tools that you’ll need, so you might want to take a look at that as well.

 Here, in Part 4, we’ll cover topic content and also try to answer the most common related questions.

 A double coil, or humbucker guitar pickup, features two electromagnetic coils working together.
 There are a couple of reasons that you might want to use a humbucking pickup in your guitar.
 The first is that they are much quieter than single coil pickups because, as the name suggests, the two coils work together to cancel out the noise.
 If you built the single coil pickup in the last article, you probably noticed a persistent hum, or buzz, especially when standing near a TV or other electronic device.
 This is because an electromagnetic single coil pickup acts as an antenna that receives 60 hertz electricity hum from the wiring in your home.